-Teachers review the impact of provision for SEND children on a termly basis through pupil progress meetings with the senior leadership team, provision mapping with SENDCo, review meetings and data tracking.
+Teachers review the impact of provision for SEND children on a termly basis through pupil progress meetings with the senior leadership team, termly meetings with the SENDCo, review meetings and data tracking.
 All interventions are monitored and evaluated to assess impact and positive outcomes for all children.

-Further information and evidence are gathered through learning walks, observations and talking to the children, evidence in books, standardized assessments and progress towards individual targets as detailed on provision maps.
+Further information and evidence are gathered through learning walks, observations and talking to the children, evidence in books, standardised assessments and progress towards individual targets as detailed on the school's tracking system, INSIGHT.